Taxis in Bogota

 Travellers should certainly avoid calling a taxi or car service on their own, unless they have an intermediate level of Spanish because most people working on these services don’t usually speak English!
 That is why it would be a good idea asking for the hotel receptionist to order a Bogota taxi for them or download a Bogota taxi app.
 Taxi Libres is the most reliable option for the city of Bogota.

-Benefits of Booking a Booking a Bogota Taxi in Advance
+Benefits of Booking a Bogota Taxi in Advance

 Finding your way around a complex environment such as Bogota’s urban area may seem like a daunting task.
 Fear not!
 Welcome is here to help you tour the city in absolute safety and comfort.
 Our English-speaking drivers will be waiting for you outside the airport terminal, help you into the vehicle, and give you handy travel tips throughout the ride.
 They know this city like the back of their hand!
 So start making memories before you even check-in to your hotel and book a Bogota taxi with Welcome today!